 In between cheer and the lip sync practice, it was time to make the marinade so that the filet mignon would be ready to grill after everyone had left.

 How do you make Wine and Balsamic Marinated Filet Mignon?

 For this recipe, combine extra virgin olive oil, balsamic vinegar, dry red wine, stone ground mustard, garlic cloves, fresh rosemary, salt and pepper in a bowl; then whisk until it’s well blended.

 Next, add your filet mignon and the marinade in a resealable bag and place in the refrigerator for at least 2 hours.
 I prefer to marinate steaks a little bit longer (overnight), but I was crunched for time.

 Discard marinade and let the meat rest at room temperature for about 15 minutes prior to grilling.
 Heat your grill; then cook to your liking.
-This Wine and Balsamic Marinated Filet Mignon was fantastic and the meat was so tender and flavorful. ~Enjoy!
+This filet mignon marinade was fantastic and the meat was so tender and flavorful. ~Enjoy!

 Sign up for my weekly newsletter and receive a FREE eBook!

 - Whisk all ingredients together until well blended.
 Add the meat and the marinade to a resealable bag and refrigerate for at least 2 hours or overnight.